speaking & events

 His work helps leaders understand where systems fail—and how to design processes that support both performance and people.

-Man in a blazer and t-shirt, smiling, inside a purple and orange circle, with a dotted background.
+Man in a blazer and t-shirt, smiling, inside a purple and orange circle.

 Jenny (JCK) Cotie Kangas